SoumyaSagnik/PaymentPrediction/README.md

-# PaymentPrediction
+# Payment-Prediction-Date
-ML model to predict the delay in payment of an invoice.
+Machine Learning model to predict payment dates of A/R invoices